-Bugs Bunny clashes
+Bugs Bunny Clash

-A Goiter Clash under Franklin’s chin is an area of raised metal along the edge of Franklin’s neck, and sometimes a sharp spike jutting out of his neck toward the date.
-Do not confuse with “Goiter Die Breaks,” which are in another section.
+A Goiter Clash is an area of raised metal somewhere along the edge of Franklin’s neck.
+Typically, it shows under the chin and at the base of the neck, but can run the entire length of the neck.
+Do not confuse with the “Goiter Die Chip,” which is in another section.
 These Goiter Die Clashes are highly collectible by themselves, though many of them are found in conjunction with more popular Bugs Bunny clashes, and are thus overshadowed.

-Sometimes known as M Clashes, some letters of E PLURIBUS UNUM can imprint in the field behind Franklin’s head.
-While often seen in combination with known Bugs Bunny dies, the FVI does identify a few of these that are known and collected in and of themselves.
+Sometimes, letters of E PLURIBUS UNUM imprinted in the field behind Franklin’s head.
+While often seen in combination with known Bugs Bunny dies, the FVI does identify a few of these that are known and collected on their own merits.

 The right edge of the Liberty Bell could sometimes make a heavy crease or spike through the bridge of Franklin’s nose.
 Sometimes it doesn't crease the nose and instead shows as a spike coming up from the nose.
 These are not typically collected in and of themselves, as they are usually accompanied by other clash features that are more popular, but again, there are exceptions.

 UNDERSTANDING REVERSE CLASH MARKS

 Franklin's nose can imprint on the reverse.
 Often, it will show only as a spike coming out of the bell, or as a bulge under the eagles left-facing foot.
 The bulge under eagle is probably the most commonly seen clashing on Franklin halves.
 These two features are not readily collected on their own merits.

 The cap is a raised dome of metal that hovers over the right shoulder of the bell.
 It was created by a clash of Franklin's neck.
 This same area of the reverse is what creates the goiter clash on the obverse.

 Hair Through E PLURIBUS UNUM